Shopify/shopify_python_api/README.md

     shopify.Session.setup(api_key=API_KEY, secret=SHARED_SECRET)
     ```

-3. To access a shop's data apps need an access token from that specific shop.
+3. In order to access a shop's data, apps need an access token from that
+    specific shop.
 This is a two-stage process.
-Before interacting with a shop for the first
+Before interacting with
-    time an app should redirect the user to the following URL:
+    a shop for the first time an app should redirect the user to the
+    following URL:

      GET https://SHOP_NAME.myshopify.com/admin/oauth/authorize